 Studio photographers will appreciate that the Leica SL (unlike the G80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The SL is a recent model that features in the current product line-up of Leica.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the SL and the G80 have been discontinued, but can regularly be found used on eBay.
+The SL was replaced by the Leica SL2, while the G80 was followed by the Panasonic G90.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Is the Leica SL better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.